The Bankrate promise

 |Microloans||Up to $50,000|

 Typical bank term loans can range from $5,000 to $1 million.
-While the ceiling may be high for these loan amounts, qualifying can also be a tall order; businesses with a financial track record, longer history in business, and consistently strong annual revenue may be best suited for this type of loan.
+While the ceiling may be high for these loan amounts, qualifying can also be a tall order, as how much you can borrow depends on your business’s circumstances and ability to repay.
+Businesses with a solid financial track record, long time in business and consistently strong annual revenue may be best suited for this type of loan.

 SBA loans are term loans backed by the Small Business Administration.
-These loans could be as high as $5 million.
+SBA loans could be as high as $5 million, but the amount you’re approved for will be based on your ability to repay.

-If your business is ultimately unable to pay the loan back, the SBA will pay your lender the portion of your loan it guaranteed.
+If your business cannot repay the loan, the SBA will pay your lender the portion of your loan it guaranteed.
 For this reason, these loans come with favorable rates but involve a rigorous and competitive application process.

 Considered a type of alternative business lending, online loans are financed by companies that operate online, outside of traditional banking.
 These loans are typically more accessible than traditional loans, so they’re a good fit for startups and other businesses that would have trouble securing financing from traditional banks.
 That includes businesses with bad credit.

-While they function much like traditional business loans, short-term loans have shorter repayment periods than other loan types – usually 12 months or less.
+While they function similarly to traditional business loans, short-term loans have shorter repayment periods than other loan types — usually 12 months or less.
 While these loans can be convenient, prospective lenders will want to keep an eye on interest rates, which can be steep.

 Business line of credit